 - A. Development that includes the provision of new dwellings and/or new commercial development (apart from rural enterprise and commercial activities that are appropriate in the countryside) should be well connected to the existing settlement of Cranleigh by sustainable modes of transport.
-Development should be designed around the concept of 'walkable neighbourhoods' which support and encourage walking. - B. Development proposals must demonstrate how they have sought to: - a.
+Development should be designed around the concept of 'walkable neighbourhoods' which support and encourage walking. - B. As appropriate to their scale, nature and location, development proposals should demonstrate how they have sought to: - a.
 Minimise the need for car usage by enhancing accessibility to safe pedestrian routes and providing designated cycle routes which link the development site to key services and facilities (including the village centre, schools, health facilities and public open space) and contribute towards the provision of cycle parking where those service and facilities are located. - b.
 Provide adequate accessibility to safe pedestrian routes for people with impaired mobility. - c.
 Provide access to public transport by locating development as close as possible to existing bus routes and provide safe pedestrian access to bus stops within an acceptable walking distance.

 - d.
 Design road and walkway layouts to provide a clear network of walking routes which encourage pedestrian activity. - e.
-Respect the character and tranquillity of the AONB. - C. Development proposals which include highway solutions that mitigate the impact of through traffic on the High Street are strongly encouraged. - D. Where a planning application is required to be accompanied by a Transport Assessment and/or Travel Plan, it must comprehensively assess the impacts arising from the development and deliver appropriate infrastructure improvements where required to mitigate any residual cumulative impacts.
+Respect the character and tranquillity of the Surrey Hills National Landscape. - C. Wherever practicable, development proposals should include highway solutions that mitigate the impact of through traffic on the High Street.